-- (91) All managers are responsible for: - a.
+(89) All managers are responsible for:

+- a.
 Ensuring the acquisition of Assets is within approved budget (capital and/or operational) - b.
 Adherence to the Procurement Policy and Schedule of Financial Delegations Rule - c.
-Security and care of all Assets in their custody and their staff's custody - d.
+Security and care of all Assets in their custody and their staff's custody

+- d.
 Consulting with Finance to ensure items are categorised as capital or operational expenditure during the planning stage of an Asset acquisition - e.
 Maintenance of the locally-held Portable and Attractive Register - f.
-Stocktake of Assets on both the asset and Portable and Attractive Registers within the timeframes required - g.
+Stocktake of Assets on the Asset Register within the timeframes required - g.
 Documentation surrounding Assets and the maintenance of registers - h.
 Advising of any Asset movements - i.
 Completion and submission of required forms on a timely basis, e.g. asset disposal forms, and - j.
 Disposing of physical Assets with assistance from Technology and Digital Services or Estate and Built Environment

-(92) Finance are responsible for:
+(90) Finance are responsible for:

 - a.
 Maintaining the Asset Register - b.
 Ensuring Assets are capitalised in accordance with Australian Accounting Standards, Treasury guidelines and legislation - c.
 Coordinate annual stocktakes and reporting on stocktake results - d.
 Reconciling the Asset Register with the General Ledger on a monthly basis - e.
 Reconciling work-in-progress on a monthly basis - f.
 Running of monthly Depreciation/Amortisation - g.
 Advising Schools and Directorates on the application of this procedure - h.
-Review of Portable and Attractive Registers - i.
-Verifying and recording Asset transfers - j.
-Ensuring all Asset transactions are in accordance with the Schedule of Financial Delegations Rule - k.
-Provide management reports on Assets as required - I. Review Depreciation/Amortisation rates and ranges at least annually - m.
-Ensure accurate recording and reporting of Assets in the financial statements and provide evidence to support the reports, and - n.
+Verifying and recording Asset transfers - i.
+Ensuring all Asset transactions are in accordance with the Schedule of Financial Delegations Rule - j.
+Provide management reports on Assets as required - k.
+Review Depreciation/Amortisation rates and ranges at least annually - I. Ensure accurate recording and reporting of Assets in the financial statements and provide evidence to support the reports, and - m.
 Ensure Assets are revalued when required and engage qualified valuers to undertake the valuations.